ButinVladimir/cyberiada/ROADMAP.md

 ## Crafting blueprints

 Crafting blueprints allows crafting equipment or boosters.
 Level of resulting item is limited by level of crafting.
 Quality can be selected and will affect crafting time, but crafting level can decrease it.
+Getting blueprints for same item increases max quality with what item can be crafted.

 Crafting rectipes are unlocked in specific city by repeated runs.